nebari-dev/nebari-docs/docs/docs/explanations/advanced-security-configuration.md

 Auth0 is a cloud-based identity management platform that provides authentication, authorization, and user management for web, mobile, IoT, and internal applications.
 This authentication method is useful for organizations that already have an Auth0 account and user database and want to seamlessly integrate it with Nebari.

-To use Auth0 as your authentication method, you must have an [Auth0 application](https://auth0.com/docs/applications/set-up-an-application/register-single-page-app) and provide the `client_id` and `client_secret` to Nebari, make sure that your Auth0 application is a `Regular Web Application`.
+To use Auth0 as your authentication method, you must have an [Auth0 application](https://auth0.com/docs/applications/set-up-an-application/register-single-page-app) and provide the `client_id` and `client_secret` to Nebari.
+Make sure that your Auth0 application is a `Regular Web Application`.
 By using the `Auth0` authentication method, users will then be able to log in to Nebari using their Auth0 account registered within Keycloak database.

 ```yaml
 ### Authentication configuration ###